BroadcomMFD/code4z/README.md

 * View and download job output
 * Issue TSO commands
 * Retrieve, browse and search CA Endevor® elements
-* Edit COBOL code with Syntax highlighting, real time syntax validation, content assist and other advanced features
+* Edit COBOL and HLASM code with Syntax highlighting, real time syntax validation, content assist and other advanced features
+* Trace HLASM macros
+* Debug COBOL code for applications running in a CICS region
 * Edit JCL with basic syntax highlighting
 * Optionally, pair and use with Zowe CLI